8-string guitar string gauge guide: F# standard, Drop E, and the lowest playable extended-range tunings

 Pick by scale length

-The 28.625-inch Ibanez RG2228 / Iron Label scale is the engineering benchmark, the longest standard production 8-string scale.
-It lets you run lighter gauges across the board than a 27-inch and lets the low F# sit at meaningful tension without being a finger-fatigue gauge.
+The 27-inch scale (Ibanez RG8 and RG2228, Schecter SLS Elite 8) is the production standard.
+The 29.4-inch Ibanez Meshuggah signatures (M80M, M8M) are the longest production scale; they let you run lighter gauges across the board and let the low F# sit at meaningful tension without being a finger-fatigue gauge.

 Multi-scale 8-strings (Strandberg, Kiesel Vader, Mayones Duvell) run typically 25.5"-27" or 26.5"-28".
 The longer bass-side scale gives the low F# the same tension benefit as a single-scale 27"+ guitar; the shorter treble-side scale keeps high-string bends comfortable.